Are you looking to invest in affordable housing as a new asset class?

 Building Safety Act 2022 (BSA)

-The BSA was passed in April 2022 and is being brought into force over a period of 18 months.
+The BSA was passed in April 2022.
 It provides a comprehensive regulatory regime (under the Building Safety Regulator) for structural and fire safety risks associated with buildings, with a key focus on providing accountability for building owners and giving a voice to residents.

 Remember: Many RPs hold assets or are in the process of developing assets that will be caught by the BSA regime.
 It is vital for them and investors in the sector to be up to speed on how it works and how it will impact them.
 A current hot topic is whether schemes with a pre-existing planning permission but which are not subject to the new building regulation regime and do not already have a secondary means of escape will (although potentially lawful) be or become unfundable.